ksator/arista_eos_streaming_telemetry_with_telegraf/README.md

   - InfluxDB: Telegraf writes on InfluxDB the data streamed from network devices.

 So the devices will stream OpenConfig and EOS native data to Telegraf.
 Telegraf will store the data to InfluxDB.
 Then we will query InfluxDB.

-# Workflow to build the TIG stack

-We can use of one these differents workflows to build the TIG stack:
-- Docker-compose workflow
-- Docker workflow

 # Configure Arista devices